skeezerbean/SPP-LegionV2-Management/README.md

 ![](https://github.com/skeezerbean/SPP-LegionV2-Management/blob/main/Resources/Account-Manager-OrphanedCharacters.PNG)

 Use this to search for and remove orphaned objects from the database.
 These are items belonging to a character that no longer exists in the database, and adds a lot of extra info to be stored that isn't needed.
-At the time of writing this, it also includes massive amounts of items from the AH Bot, as it doesn't remove items from here when they expire auctions, or when it buys items.
+At the time of writing this, it also includes massive amounts of items from the AH Bot, as it doesn't remove items from here when they expire auctions, or when the AHBot buys items if that setting is enabled.
 On a test machine this was 1.9 million orphaned objects.
 On the Aurora partner server, it showed over 10 million objects orphaned.
 This should be corrected in a future patch, but in the mean time you can use this to potentially clean up your server and reduce memory usage.
-Note, if you have a lot of items it will take a WHILE to finish.
+Note, if you have a lot of items it will take a LONG WHILE to finish.

 ![](https://github.com/skeezerbean/SPP-LegionV2-Management/blob/main/Resources/Clean-Orphaned-Objects.PNG)